mdeguzis/SteamOS-Tools/README.md

 # Hosted Packages
 ***

 There is now a Debian personal repository hosted at packages.libregeek.org.
 SteamOS-Tools currently has two different repositories, "brewmaster" and "brewmaster_beta". "brewmaster_beta" is a testing release where packages will gradually accumulate on a weekly or monthly basis.
 These packages are deemed to not yet be "mature," enough for the main repository.
-When it appears that they may be ready for use, the package(s) will be synced to the main repository.
+When it appears that they may be ready for use, the package(s) will be synced to the main repository. `jessie-backports` can be enabled at your own risk (see SteamoS-Tools repository below).

 **WARNING:**
 There is no easy way to opt out of the beta repo.
 Removing the package will delete configuration files pertaining to the beta repository, but the packages you have installed from it will be "orphaned."
 The best course of action, if you choose this route, is to [purge and reinstall](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Purging-and-Reinstalling-a-Package) any pacakges you have installed via the beta repository.